LachanaVasiliki/Web_programming/README.md

 ________________________________________
 What the System Does

-User Roles
+User Roles:

 •	Doctor
 o	Can be linked to a Medical Office o	Can manage office-related data

-•	Patient
+•	Patient:
 o	Has restricted access
 o	Cannot be associated with a Medical Office

-Medical Office Management
+Medical Office Management:
 •	Creation of medical offices using a unique name
 •	Validation to prevent duplicate or invalid entries
 •	Explicit checks to ensure only doctors can be assigned
 ________________________________________
 Data Model Notes

-•	MedicalOffice
+•	MedicalOffice:

 o	Uses name as the primary identifier o	Linked to a user only if the user has the Doctor role

-•	User
+•	User:

-o	Includes a role field (Doctor / Patient) o	Role is validated before relationships are created All constraints are enforced server-side to avoid bypassing the rules.
+o	Includes a role field (Doctor / Patient) o	Role is validated before relationships are created

+All constraints are enforced server-side to avoid bypassing the rules.
 ________________________________________
 Security & Validation